Cornelis Melyn: Conflict With Stuyvesant

 In 1647, when Peter Stuyvesant arrived in New Amsterdam to replace Kieft as Director-General, Melyn and Jochem Pietersen Kuyter, acting in name of the citizens of New Amsterdam, brought charges against the outgoing governor, demanding an investigation of his conduct while in office.
 Recognizing the danger of such actions to his own administration, Stuyvesant refused to consider Melyn and Kuyter's demands and caused them to be tried for lèse-majesté.
 The case was quickly decided against the defendants, who were sentenced to banishment from the colony.

 August 16, 1647, Kuyter and Melyn sailed aboard the Princess Amelia to appeal their convictions to the States-General.
 Their vessel ran aground off the coast of Wales, but both survived and were able to present their cases in early 1648.
 The States-General acted favorably upon their appeal and issued a writ of mandamus dated May 6 ordering Director-General Stuyvesant to appear in person, or through his representative, to sustain his judgment against them.

 Cornelis Melyn returned once again to New Amsterdam and caused the writ to be presented to Stuyvesant March 8, 1649, at a dramatic meeting in the New Amsterdam church.
 As Burton describes the confrontation:

 Melyn returned to the Netherlands in August 1649.
 Stuyvesant's representative, Cornelis van Tienhoven, the Secretary of the Colony, also proceeded aboard a different vessel.
 The case was apparently never brought to a hearing.

 Melyn returned in 1650 aboard the Nieuw Nederlandsche Fortuyn (New Netherland's Fortune) to resume his attempt to colonize Staten Island, along with a group of about 70 persons.
 His feud continued with Director-General Stuyvesant, who had him arrested and imprisoned without trial or hearing in 1655.
-During Melyn's imprisonment, there was another Indian uprising known as the Peach Tree War which destroyed the Staten Island colony.
+During Melyn's imprisonment, there was another Indigenous uprising known as the Peach War which destroyed the Staten Island colony.
 It was soon after this disaster that Cornelis Melyn and family left for the English New Haven Colony, where he took an oath of allegiance to the English crown April 7, 1657.
 In 1659, he agreed with the West India Company to relinquish his right of Patroonship of Staten Island.